Which are the best air miles credit cards – and should I get one?

 • £160 annual fee

-How to boost your air miles on your air miles credit card
+How to make the most of your air miles credit card

 If you have an air miles credit card, you will want to earn as many points as possible in order to be able to get the best rewards.
 Ways to increase your air miles include: